-- 16. (1) (a) For the performance of the MEC'S functions in terms of this Act or a replacing provincial law and to meet the expenditure incurred by the provincial department in the performance of work arising from or otherwise connected with those functions the MEC must use moneys received from the Minister or appropriated by the 5 relevant provincial legislature for that purpose. - (b) The MEC may, from funds received or appropriated under paragraph (u), make moneys available to municipalities or transport authorities to assist them in performing their functions in terms of this Act or replacing provincial laws. - (2) The moneys made available under subsection (1) are to be applied so as to give 10 effect to the national and provincial land transport policy and achieve the objects and purposes of this Act and replacing provincial laws and the MEC may for that purpose impose conditions that are considered fit and are not inconsistent with this Act and replacing provincial laws. - (3) Moneys made available under this section-

-- (a) for use for a particular or specified purpose, may not be used for any other purpose; or - (b) subject to specified conditions, may not be dealt with contrary to those conditions. - (4) Where a transport authority is established and becomes responsible for the 20 function mentioned in section 10(13)(J9, the MEC must transfer to that transport authority a share, to be determined after consultation with the Minister and the transport authority, of the amount appropriated by Parliament for the relevant province in the Division of Revenue Act for that function for that specific financial year.
+- 16. (1) (a) For the performance of the MEC'S fur ctions in terms of this Act or a replacing provincial law and to meet the expenditure incurred by the provincial department in the performance of work arising from or otherwise connected with those functions the MEC must use moneys received from the Minister or appropriated by the relevant provincial legislature for that purpose. - (b) The MEC may, from funds received or appropriated under paragraph (a), make moneys available to municipalities or transport author ties to assist them in performing their functions in terms of this Act or replacing provincial laws. - (2) The moneys made available under subsection (1) are to be applied so as to give effect to the national and provincial land transport po icy and achieve the objects and purposes of this Act and replacing provincial laws and I the MEC may for that purpose impose conditions that are considered fit and are no inconsistent with this Act and replacing provincial laws. - (3) Moneys made available under this section- - (a) for use for a particular or specified purpose may not be used for any other purpose; or - (b) subject to specified conditions, may not te dealt with contrary to those conditions. - (4) Where a transport authority is established an 1 becomes responsible for the 20 function mentioned in section 10(13)(f), the MEC must transfer to that transport authority a share, to be determined after consultation with the Minister and the transport authority, of the amount appropriated by Parliament 'or the relevant province in the Division of Revenue Act for that function for that specific financial year.